Monster Energy: As plaintiff

 In March 2016, Monster filed a lawsuit to revoke the company trademark of Thunder Beast LLC of Washington, D.C., a small root beer brewery, insisting the use of "beast" in the company name encroached on Monster's trademark slogan, "Unleash the Beast".
 The owner of Thunder Beast, Stephen Norberg, was fighting Monster's lawsuit as of 2019.

 In August 2018, Monsta Pizza of Wendover in Buckinghamshire, United Kingdom, fought a claim brought by Monster Energy in the Intellectual Property Office.
 The claim was that the pizza firm could be mistaken for Monster Energy, leaving customers confused.
 The pizza firm won a landmark ruling against Monster Energy, when the court decided there would be no case of misrepresentation.
-In fact, Monster Energy loses many of their lawsuits, however as with other cases of "trademark bullying" the main goal of the lawsuit seem to be bankrupting the opposition at which they are quite successful.
+In fact, Monster Energy loses many of their lawsuits; however, as with other cases of "trademark bullying", the main goal of the lawsuit seems to be bankrupting the opposition at which they are quite successful.

+Also in 2018, Monster Energy brought a lawsuit against Vital Pharmaceuticals Inc. (VPX), then producer of Bang Energy, a competitor of Monster Energy.
+The lawsuit alleged false advertising as well as theft of trade secrets.
+The matter concluded with a jury verdict in favor of Monster Energy.

 In April 2023, Monster Beverage Corporation sued independent videogame developer Glowstick Entertainment for their horror party game Dark Deception: Monsters and Mortals.
 Apparently to Monster Beverage, the use of "Monster" in the title of the game and their green and black logo make it "very confusing" because of the similarities between the two.
 Glowstick Entertainment's head creator, Vincent Livings, had decided to fight it in court and has since won the case.
 Additionally later that month, it was discovered that over 100 trademark complaints had been filed in Japan, including complaints against the Pokémon (1996–), Monster Hunter (2004–), and Monster Musume (2012–) franchises, the first of which predates the Monster Energy brand by over half a decade.